“The Boys of 1936” Boathouse Tour

 YES!
 These tours are tailored specifically to The Boys in the Boat book, but are open to all.

-The tour is approximately 90 minutes long and includes leisurely strolls from one place in the boathouse to the next, one flight of stairs, and about a 10-minute walk to the ASUW Shell House.
+The tour is approximately 60 minutes long and includes leisurely strolls from one place in Conibear to the next, as well as one flight of stairs.

 Please email rowtour@uw.edu for any questions or concerns you may have regarding the tour.